I’m writing this for my kids.

 The starting point of my engagement with politics will be rooted from within – myself and participation in the Trinitarian flow of Love.
 This is the only way to know what is most Real – and what is possible and right and good.
 The heart of all creation is sustained and embraced by the overflow of Love from the Ground of All Being.
 We are invited to participate and find the center of our way of life and actions.

-Christians are decidedly a people who should most understand this.
-They claim a Savior who said that as he was in this life, so were they – One with their Creator.
+We Christians are decidedly a people who should most understand this.
+We claim a Savior who said that as he was in this life, so were we – One with their Creator.
 One with Love.
-Yet the overwhelming majority of those who claim Christ are actively and directly ignoring or contradicting the message and Life of who they claim to be Lord, via their continued support of an administration that rarely if ever acts like Jesus.
+Yet the surveys show that a troubling majority of those who claim Christ are either actively or indifferently ignoring or contradicting the message and Life of who they claim to be Lord, via their continued support of an administration that rarely if ever acts like Jesus.
 (I fully acknowledge that there are many Christians whose Fruit reveal a Love and Life of Christ.
 Many of those may well have voted for Trump.
 This critique is not intended to be “broad-brushed” of the entire group, but at the same time is critiquing based on the statistical evidence of the majority of Evangelicals who support Trump and his policies – and of if that support reconciles with Christ.).

 So here I am, having spent over four thousand words coming to this, my major genesis of angst, and my major point with this musing:

 For those that claim Jesus and voted for Trump, are you still ok with this?
 Perhaps you felt trapped on Election Night, choosing between the lesser of evils.
 I hear you.
 But now more than a year hence, and with the evidence presented, are you still ok with this?
 Can you reconcile your Faith with your Politics (as represented by Trumpism)?